Short Story Commissions

 The West Midlands Readers’ Network links authors with reading groups to facilitate new writing.
 Each year, reading groups varied in their geographical spread and make up, from city centre, to the heart of the Black Country, from north and south of our region, apply to take part in this short story commissioning project.

-We pair a regional writer with a regional reading group and fix a date for them to meet.
+We pair a writer with a reading group and fix a date for them to meet.
 During that initial session the group discuss a wish-list of themes and ideas they want to see in their completed short story.
-Then, after tea and cake and some gentle haggling we set the clock ticking as the writers produce the bespoke short story.
+Then we set the clock ticking as the writers produce their bespoke short stories.